-- Pain scores on wakening
+- Pain scores on waking in PACU

-- Incidence of post-operative nausea and vomiting (PONV)
+- Incidence of post-operative nausea and vomiting (PONV) in PACU

-All of the measures show natural variation over time, but are within expected range and show consistently good and improving anaesthetic clinical outcomes for patients.
+All of the measures show natural variation over time, but are within expected range and show consistently good anaesthetic clinical outcomes for patients.
 We continue, through our ongoing quality improvement and audit programmes, to improve patient care and outcomes for children receiving anaesthesia and pain management at GOSH.

-During anaesthesia and surgery a child’s temperature can drop to below 36.0°C (hypothermia).
+During anaesthesia and surgery, a child’s temperature can drop to below 36.0°C (hypothermia).
 Hypothermia is associated with a higher risk of complications after surgery.
 A range of warming devices are used during anaesthesia to prevent hypothermia.

 A child’s temperature is measured at regular intervals before and during anaesthesia and on arrival to PACU.